-For locally advanced esophageal cancer, a combination of chemotherapy and radiation therapy (see below) may be used before surgery to shrink the tumor.
+For most people with locally advanced esophageal cancer, ASCO recommends chemoradiotherapy or chemotherapy before surgery to shrink the tumor.
 If surgery is not possible, the best treatment option is often a combination of chemotherapy and radiation therapy.

 The most common surgery to treat esophageal cancer is called an esophagectomy, where the doctor removes the affected part of the esophagus and then connects the remaining healthy part of the esophagus to the stomach so that the patient can swallow normally.
-The stomach or part of the intestine may sometimes be used to make the connection.
+If the stomach is unavailable, part of the intestine may sometimes be used to make the connection.
 The surgeon also removes lymph nodes around the esophagus.

 Surgery for palliative care